jakzo/SlzMods/README.md

 - Blindfold (Steam game version only)
   - For practicing and performing blindfolded runs
   - To blindfold yourself, press CTRL + B on the keyboard (game window must be focused)
+    - If you do this during the main menu it will activate "blindfolded speedrun mode" where it will reset your save each time before starting a new game
   - This will make the VR headset display pitch black but the game window will still show the game (for spectating or to see where you are while practicing)

 # Installation